 - The GitRepo artifact provider now supports token files.
 Use the

 --token-file(Halyard) parameters to specify a token file.

 - The GitHub, GitLab, and GitRepo artifact providers now support token files that are dynamically updated.
 The token file is automatically reloaded when Armory Continuous Deployment makes a request.

 Resolved an issue where the subnets and server groups were not being cached.

 These improvements require version 1.0.8 of the AWS Lambda Plugin in addition to Armory Continuous Deployment 2.26.2.

 This release includes the following new features and improvements for the Lambda provider:

 - Improved cache performance including fixes to cache issues found in 2.24.2

-- New configuration properties that give you greater control over how Armory Enterprise behaves when connection or cache issues occur.
+- New configuration properties that give you greater control over how Armory Continuous Deployment behaves when connection or cache issues occur.